Task #10: Delivery of major update proposals for NordDRG 2015

 I have corrected the table, see the new version

-#10 Updated by Martti Virtanen almost 5 years ago
+#10 Updated by Martti Virtanen about 5 years ago

 There were a number of code pairs starting with I398 - unspcified endocarditis, that had been defined for different 05Cxx complication categories.
 The only corrrect one is 05C02 'Acute or subacute endocarditis' as stated in text.
 The codes are wrong.
 None of the pairs needs to be defined separately.
 The other properties had by mistake been modified and are now returned to the original.